Federal Criminal Trials

 “You can’t handle the truth!”

-To set the scene, think of the state trial depicted in My Cousin Vinny.
+To set the scene, think of the state trial depicted in the popular movie, My Cousin Vinny.
 In that film, attorneys walked around the courtroom extensively.
 They also questioned jurors extensively.
 Exhibits weren’t listed in advance and testimony wasn’t necessarily known before trial.
-While it was just a film, My Cousin Vinny shares a lot of commonalities of actual state trials.
-As the following list will illustrate, however, federal trials are quite different.
+While it was just a film, My Cousin Vinny is a pretty good example of the proceedings of a state trial.
+Here’s how federal trials are different:

 State jury trials often involve extensive jury selection proceedings.
 Federal criminal trials don’t.

-State trials give true regard for the reality that the life experiences and biases and opinions of prospective jurors matter.
-Thus, they allow attorneys for both sides to ask many questions along a wide range of topics.
+State trials take into account the life experiences, biases and opinions of prospective jurors.
+Attorneys for both sides are allowed to ask prospective jurors many questions along a wide range of topics.
 To some extent, hypothetical questions are allowed to properly explore whether a prospective juror can follow the law.

 Lawyers in state trials are generally allowed to move within the courtroom during questioning and argument.
-That is far less common in federal courts.
+That is uncommon in federal courts.

 In every court, the judge reigns supreme.
-But in federal court, the judge is truly king or queen.
+But in federal court, the judge truly is king or queen.
 As a result, attorneys do not walk around the courtroom while questioning witnesses.
 Instead, they are relegated to a lectern.
-Allowing movement is perceived as giving too much deference to attorneys and allowing too much emotion, sympathy, and/or rhetoric.
+Allowing movement is perceived as giving too much deference to attorneys and allowing too much emotion, sympathy, or rhetoric.

-Re-direct and re-cross examination are more extensive in state trials.
+Re-direct and re-cross examination are extensive in state trials.
 They are limited in federal court.

-Since state trials are more geared towards arriving at the truth and less designed to render sterile proclamations of guilt, they allow free reign among attorneys to question about any relevant fact.
+Since state trials are geared towards arriving at the truth and less designed to render sterile proclamations of guilt, they allow attorneys to question about any relevant fact.
 Federal courts, however, limit cross-examination to the specific topics discussed under direct examination.
 It’s similar to enforcing debate rules and mock trial precepts.
-Further, most federal courts prohibit re-cross examination.
+In fact, most federal courts prohibit re-cross examination.
 That means that once a witness testifies on redirect examination, his or her testimony is concluded.
 State courts, on the other hand, let the attorneys go back and forth until every relevant matter is discussed.

 Defense witness lists are often not required in state trials.
-They are often required in United States courts.
+They are often required in federal courts.

-Because state trials are designed to honor the fact that defendants are presumed innocent with no burden to prove such, defense attorneys are not required to divulge their witnesses or exhibits before trial.
-This is also true because state courts respect the fact that defendants have a constitutional right to challenge charges in any legal manner, defendants are not required to give a playbook to the prosecutor.
+In state trials, defense attorneys are not required to show their hand by divulging their witnesses or exhibits before trial.
+This is because state courts respect the fact that defendants have a constitutional right to challenge charges in any legal manner.
 Federal crimes, however, are different.
 Federal defense attorneys have to prepare and share witness and exhibit lists before trial.

 Judges, not attorneys, generally draft jury instructions in state cases.
 The opposite is true in federal criminal trials.